Gareth Johnson: Personal life

 Johnson lives in the village of Hartley with his wife Wendy and their two children.

-Johnson employs his wife as a part-time Parliamentary Assistant on a salary up to £25,000.
+Johnson employed his wife as a part-time Parliamentary Assistant on a salary up to £25,000.
 He was listed in a 2015 article in The Daily Telegraph criticising the practice of MPs employing family members, on the lines that it promotes nepotism.
-Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Johnson's employment of his wife is lawful.
+Although MPs who were first elected in 2017 were banned from employing family members, the restriction was not retrospective – which meant that Johnson's employment of his wife was lawful.